Meet Paris Hilton in KL as she debuts her new fragrance at Sogo

 — ParisHilton (@ParisHilton) August 26, 2023

-Of course, this is by no means Paris’ first time in Malaysia, for the 42-year-old Y2K icon had previously travelled to local shores back in 2015 as part of the headlining acts to perform at the ACV Music Festival that was held in Sunway Lagoon’s Surf Beach, as well as The Party of the Century’l event in Empire City, Damansara Perdana.
-Yes, if you’re not already aware, the blond bombshell has steadily built a career for herself as a DJ with some serious credentials over the past few years and even performed at Tomorrowland in 2019.
+Of course, this is by no means Paris’ first time in Malaysia, for the 42-year-old Y2K icon had previously travelled to local shores back in 2015 as part of the headlining acts to perform at the ACV Music Festival that was held in Sunway Lagoon’s Surf Beach.
+Yes, if you’re not already aware, the blond bombshell has also steadily built a career for herself as a DJ with some serious credentials over the past few years and even performed at Tomorrowland in 2019.

 The life of Paris Hilton so far